dannyalaska/dawn/README.md

 - **Upload & Preview** – profile an Excel workbook and review sample rows.
 - **Context & Memory** – inspect the captured context notes and add your own guidance.
 - **Ask Dawn** – run retrieval-augmented questions with instant suggestions.
+- **Backend Settings** – configure credentials for Postgres, MySQL, or S3 connectors per account.

+Authentication is local-first: the app boots with a default account (`local@dawn.internal`).
+Use the **Account** panel in the sidebar to register new users, sign in, or manage tokens—each user keeps an isolated Redis/Postgres namespace.

 ### Sample data
 - `demo_assets/support_copilot_demo.xlsx` — synthetic support tickets with agents + KPIs.